Cray-HPE/uas-mgr/doc/uas_overview.md

 #### Creating UAIs From Specific UAI Images in Legacy Mode <a name="main-uaimanagement-legacymode-imagecreate"></a>

-A user can create a UIA from a specific UAI image (assuming no default UAI class exists) using a command of the form
+A user can create a UAI from a specific UAI image (assuming no default UAI class exists) using a command of the form

 ```
 user:~ $ cray uas create --publickey <path> --imagename <image-name>